 Competency and competence are often mistakenly used interchangeably.
 Competence refers to the ‘what’; that is, . the standards of performance and outputs required to demonstrate competence in the workplace.
 Saying that individuals are competent at something therefore implies they meet pre-defined performance standards.
 Competency, on the other hand, refers to the ‘how’; that is, the behaviors needed to bring about success.
 What is it the person does that results in effective performance?

-What is the difference between competency, behavior, and skill?
+What is the difference between competency, behaviour, and skill?

-Behavior describes the way a person acts, irrespective of whether it is linked to effective performance at work.
-Competency on the other hand refers to behaviors that are linked to successful job performance.
-Both behavior and competency are influenced by an individual’s underlying characteristics (e.g., their personality, talents, abilities, motivations, values, and skills).
+Behaviour describes the way a person acts, irrespective of whether it is linked to effective performance at work.
+Competency on the other hand refers to behaviours that are linked to successful job performance.
+Both behaviour and competency are influenced by an individual’s underlying characteristics (e.g., their personality, talents, abilities, motivations, values, and skills).

-While competency refers to sets of behaviors that are related to effective performance at work, skill refers to the ability to perform a task or action well.
-They may underpin competent behavior, but unlike competencies, they exist regardless of whether or not they lead to effective work performance.
+While competency refers to sets of behaviours that are related to effective performance at work, skill refers to the ability to perform a task or action well.
+They may underpin competent behaviour, but unlike competencies, they exist regardless of whether or not they lead to effective work performance.

-Organizations will have their own behavior competency frameworks or models as well as their own approach for how competencies are defined.
-Some examples of competencies frequently used by organizations include:
+Organisations will have their own behaviour competency frameworks or models as well as their own approach for how competencies are defined.
+Some examples of competencies frequently used by organisations include:

 Proactively shares useful information with others and cooperates effectively in the pursuit of common goals.